 - B. Administrative Procedures are maintained to ensure that: - 1.
 Only high grade securities are purchased; - 2.
-Every purchase or sale is in accordance with the Bond Resolutions, the investment policies adopted by the Board of Directors, and Part 201.3 as promulgated on March 29, 2006; - 3.
+Every purchase or sale is in accordance with the Bond Resolutions, the investment policies adopted by the Board of Directors, and Part 201.3; - 3.
 Every purchase or sale is approved by an authorized officer of the Corporation or the Comptroller.